manbaum/colorforth/colorforth/jc2007/README.txt

   FIRST do a 'dup' to save what's in EAX to the stack; then load EAX with whatever and return.

-* to make programs compatible with both 800x600 and 1024x768 video modes, use the "vp", "hp", "iw", and "ih" constants now available in high-level Forth.
+* to make programs compatible with 640x480, 800x600, and 1024x768 video modes,
+  use constants "vp", "hp", "iw", and "ih" now available in high-level Forth.

 * to make programs compatible with the load offset, which in this version is no longer 0, use "off" (in 32-bit words) or "off 4 *" (in bytes).

+* running the color.com file from DOS only loads 64K, so blocks beyond that will not be accessible. this means all the community code blocks unless they are moved down into CM's reserved area.

 * when you see executable words in the sources other than 'macro', 'forth', 'load', and the like, you may wonder what happens to what they put on the